Freedom and Constraints in the K3 Landscape: Classification and enumeration of vacuum solutions

-\item Construct all overlattices of $\oplus\Z \tilde{f}_n$ by scanning over solutions to (\ref{eq:diagonal-product}) and then (\ref{eq:a-inequality}), testing for integral values for $\epsilon_{ab}$ and (\ref{eq:mol}).
+\item Construct all overlattices of $\oplus\Z \tilde{f}_n \oplus\Z v$ by scanning over solutions to (\ref{eq:diagonal-product}) and then (\ref{eq:a-inequality}), testing for integral values for $\epsilon_{ab}$ and (\ref{eq:mol}).
 This determines the discrete multiplicity with which the model associated with intersection matrix $m$ arises.
-In the case when $m$ is the 12-dimensional matrix $\rm{Diag}\{-2,\cdots, -2\}$, the discrete multiplicity is reduced by 1 since the lattice $P_{12}$ does not admit a primitive embedding in $\lat$.

 \end{enumerate}